dzufferey/resync_oopsla20_artifact/README.md

 __Options.__
 The `run_client.sh` script has three options:
-- `t`: the number of client (threads) making request in parallel
+- `t`: the number of clients (threads) making request in parallel
-- `o`: the number of operation per client
+- `o`: the number of operations per client
 - `s`: the size of a request
 Varying these options will affect the performances.